BAPTISM OF FIRE

-Sirens pierced the night, a droning chaos that echoed in the streets as traffic halted to let our truck through.
-There weren’t many cars on the road to begin with—it was nearing two in the morning on a Sunday—but tires sloshed through the puddles left by a fading storm to clear a path.
+Sirens pierced the night, a droning crescendo that echoed in the streets as traffic halted to let our truck through.
+There weren’t many cars on the road to begin with—it was nearing two in the morning on a Sunday—but tires sloshed through the puddles left by a fading storm to clear out of our way.
 Storefronts and towering, glossy buildings were awash in flickering red until we raced past.
-One of the wheels sunk into a massive pothole as we made our way down a main thoroughfare and everyone in the truck let out a collective and long-suffering groan.
+One of the truck’s wheels sunk into a massive pothole as we made our way down a main thoroughfare and everyone in the back let out a collective and long-suffering groan.
 My forehead collided with the window next to me, the impact so jarring that it felt like my insides had scrambled.

 “Damn,” our driver, Davis, muttered from behind me.
 I couldn’t see him, but the grimace was palpable in his tone.
 “Sorry.”

 “Again?”
 Ramos asked while she shoved an arm into her turnout coat.
 Her helmet had rolled onto the floor between our feet, her curls swept into a tidy bun.
+Sweat glistened on her dark skin.
 “You hit that one two days ago.
 The same one.”

+I groaned.
 “Learn to swerve next time or I swear my spine’s going to detach itself.”
-I groaned, but the laughter that trickled in made the warning a friendly one.
+The laughter that trickled in made the warning a friendly one.
 “Evasive maneuvers, Davis.”

 Not only were the potholes and sinkholes in this city a universal constant, they had a reputation all their own.
 On average, they accounted for one to five deaths per year.
-And that wasn’t an exaggeration—if anything, it probably too generous.
-If the roads decided not to buckle from the heat, blow a tire or eat a whole car, then there were always the morons who thought our streets were a bottomless well for viral content.
+And that wasn’t an exaggeration—if anything, it probably wasn’t even accurate.
+If the roads decided not to buckle from the heat, blow a tire, or eat a whole car, then there were always the morons who thought our streets were a bottomless well for viral content.